JoaoMSerra/MicroAutoScale/README.md

 The code is presented as a single .py file, as we want to reduce the program's apparent complexity to users, which may not be tech literate, while retaining inter-platform compatibility.

 The default amplification values (pixel per unit) are for the specific microscope available at my lab (which I am not allowed to reveal), which will be different for different setups.
 These default values are present at the top of the code, as ZOOM_10X, ZOOM_50X and ZOOM_100X.
 Since the setup we use had 3 different objectives (10x, 50x and 100x respectively), it is common for members of this lab to label their images accordingly; e.g. sample_x10.jpg or sample_50x.jpg.
 Therefore, when reading the file list the program will automatically check for the strings 'x10', 'x50', 'x100', '10x', '50x' and '100x' and will automatically set the scale of the image to the appropriate value.
 The user is then free to change the scales manually before performing edits on the images.

 ## Requirements

+The windows executable file is stand-alone.

-Python 3.x is required.
+For the python file, Python 3.x is required.
 Tested with Python 3.7.3.

 Requirements.txt file available.